DMCC: Medical Devices from Design to Market Launch

 Marketing, etc.)

-3D Printing in Healthcare Learning Center.
+3D Printing Education Center for Healthcare.
 Learning Lab, flipped classroom, interactive seminars, company visits, project-based learning…

 Numerous guest speakers from the industry:

-• Specialists in innovation in the field of medical devices and biomaterials research (
+• Specialists in innovation in the field of medical devices and biomaterial

-• Associate professors with industry experience in the field of medical devices
+• Associate Professors with Industrial Experience in the Field of Medical Devices

-• Hospital practitioners (PU-PH, MCU-PH, PH, and chief residents)
+• Hospital Practitioners (PU-PH, MCU-PH, PH, and Chief Resident)

 • Institutions (HAS, CNEDIMTs, CEPS, etc.)